Luca23C/Assignment1_robot_sim/README.md

 # Assignment 1 - Robot Simulator

-The aim of this assignment was to develop a Python code to control a robot within an arena, with the goal of putting all the boxes together.
-The area where they should be grouped could be arbitrary and for this project it was called 'load zone'.

-The following picture shows the environment:
+The following picture shows the environment of this assignment:

 <img src="https://github.com/Luca23C/Assignment1_robot_sim/assets/97911589/3dc09cd4-5d77-479d-8372-d27511e34936" width="400" height="400">

+The aim of this assignment was to create a Python node to control a robot inside the arena, aiming to gather all the boxes together.
+The area where the boxes should be grouped could be arbitrary and for this project it was called 'load zone'.

 ## Flowchart

 For developing any kind of code, it is useful to start with Pseudocode or Flowchart.
 These tools enable to design information and action related to each process that need to be executed in order to achieve the goal.

 For this type of work, it was choosen the flowchart rapresentation for showing each process:

 <img src="https://github.com/Luca23C/Assignment1_robot_sim/assets/97911589/f594a219-9635-4cbb-b98b-b4134f8fa58e" width="800" height="800">